yjose/elazizi.com/src/content/blog/2023-06-01-github-feed.md

 The answer is simple, **GitHub Feed**. and let me explain why.

-> Its not the only answer, but let me explain why I think its a good answer.
+> It's not the only answer, but let me explain why I think its a good answer.

 ## What is GitHub Feed?